Image

 Entrance Auditions

 All new or transfer students wishing to major in music are required to audition.
-But first you must be formally admitted to NMU before you can sign up for an audition.
+You must be formally admitted to NMU before you can sign up for an Entrance Audition.

-• By appointment during your campus visit or on another pre-arranged date
+• By appointment during a campus visit or on another pre-arranged date

 Register online or call us at 906-227-2563.
 You will receive confirmation and further important information once you have registered.
 We look forward to meeting you!